ms801525/Quote-of-the-Times/README.md

 # Quote-of-the-Times
 Overview

 # This is a simple webpage that displays a famous quote upon request.
-The webpage is built using HTML, CSS, and JavaScript and fetches quotes from a database.
+The webpage is built using HTML, CSS, and JavaScript and fetches quotes from a JSON file

 # Features